CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### ogrekin Camp

 Wyrm Tor is a sizable hill with rugged terrain across its slopes and flanks.
 Locating the hidden ogrekin camp takes time.
-The party can attempt one DC 15 Perception Skill Check or DC 10 Wisdom (Survival) check per hour to find the camp, led by the character taking the lead.
+The party can attempt one CL 3 Perception Skill Check or DC 10 Wisdom (Survival) check per hour to find the camp, led by the character taking the lead.

 Once the characters find the camp, describe the following: